KonstantinSimeonov/pastes/README.md

     - add api handler for auth
     - add getServerSideProps HOFs for auth and validation
 - add cache for most recent pastes instead of querying the db
-- change paste content type to text
+- ~change file content type to text~
 - extract components from some pages
 - source light/dark theme from user prefs
 - fix user page